 Two months ago, the company at which Scott and Sara worked (as competing salespeople, no less!) moved its branch 55 miles away.
 Both Scott and Sara decided to sell their house.

-The day of the appraisals, Scott found out that his roof was just two years away from the end of its useful life.
+On the day of the appraisals, Scott found out that his roof was just two years away from the end of its useful life.
 The front of his roof was beginning to show some streaking.
 He listed the house at a market value of $212,500 and waited.

 Sara also had an inspection, but discovered that not only had her metal roof increased the value of her home to $205,000 the day she had it installed.
 Her realtor also told her that young homeowners, who often purchased in her neighborhood, were especially inclined toward the maintenance-free metal roof.
 She listed the home at $212,500.